 top of page

-• Writer's pictureHans Faber
+Writer's pictureHans Faber

 The United Frisian Emirates and Black Peat

 For long the Arab tribes of the Persian Gulf lived off trade, copper, pearls and, as every seaside people, on piracy.
 In the year 1971, these desert principalities formed the federal state of the United Arab Emirates.
-It were in total seven emirates that joined the federation, namely: Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, Ras-al-Khaimah and Umm-al-Quwain.
+It was in total seven emirates that joined the federation, namely: Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, Ras-al-Khaimah and Umm-al-Quwain.
 All seven Emirates are located on the southern shores of the Persian Gulf.

 Concerning piracy?
 Aij, like the Emirate Arabs, the Frisians did that too.
 One might even argue that the Frisian identity is the result of a long-standing raiding culture that started in the Late Antiquity and continued into the High Middle Ages.
-Read, for example, our posts It all began with piracy and Yet another wayward archipelago, and you'll understand why piracy belongs to the psyche of the Frisians and Ostfriesen, but also of the Dutchmen and Zeelanders.
+Read, for example, our blog posts Our civilization - It all began with piracy and Yet another wayward archipelago, and you'll understand why piracy belongs to the psyche of the Frisians and Ostfriesen, but also of the Dutchmen and Zeelanders.

 In the early modern period, Frisians were still known as the freighters of Europe, until the end of the eighteenth century, when the French conquered the Republic of the Seven United Netherlands, commonly known as the Dutch Republic.
 Thanks to the French the sea trade with the North Sea and the Baltics was annihilated for good.
 And, indeed, the number seven keeps coming back: the seven Emirates, the seven Sealands, and the seven United Netherlands.
 Now the reader understands why there're seven kingdoms in series Game of Thrones.